Specialized Technical Assistance

-A manufacturer, CRO or QCL can contact WHO directly to request technical assistance.
+A manufacturer, CRO or QCL can contact WHO directly to request specialized technical assistance.

-Alternatively, following review of a product dossier or laboratory information file, or inspection of a manufacturing site or QCL, the medicines assessment group or inspection group of the WHO Prequalification Team may propose that technical assistance be provided to a manufacturer, CRO or QCL.
+Alternatively, following review of a product dossier or laboratory information file, or inspection of a manufacturing site or QCL, prequalification assessors or inspectors may propose that technical assistance be provided to a manufacturer, CRO or QCL.
 Technical assistance can also be proposed by other parties such as international procurers or government ministries.
-Whichever case applies, a Request for/Proposal of Technical Assistance form should be completed.
-The recipient of technical assistance will be requested to provide a Letter of Agreement for Specialized Technical Assistance prior to the provision of technical assistance.
+Whichever case applies, the recipient will be requested to provide a signed Letter of Agreement for Specialized Technical Assistance prior to the provision of technical assistance.

 Potential recipients are expected to: